-The Bank will daily determine the Issue Price of the Depository Receipts on the basis of the most recently calculated NAV per Depository Receipt and the Board of Directors knowledge of current results.
+The Bank will on a daily basis determine the Issue Price of the Depository Receipts, on the basis of the most recently calculated NAV per Depository Receipt and the Board of Directors knowledge of current results.
 The current results which arise after the last net asset value calculation will be determined on the basis of the financial administration.
 The Issue Price per Depository Receipt will be rounded to whole euros, whereby values of 0.5 euros or more are rounded up.
+During certain periods, the Issue Price may be fixed for campaigning purposes.
+This will be posted on the local websites.